"They're spiritually gifted": Yul Edochie gives hot take on Ogbnaje in Igbo land

-Yul Edochie gives TED on the myth of Ogbnaje in Igbo land: "Find your true self, and embrace it"
+Yul Edochie Gives TED Talk on Myth of Ogbnaje in Igbo Land: “Find Your True Self, and Embrace It”

-- Nigerian actor Yul Edochie sharing his understanding of the popular Ogbnaje belief in Igbo Land
+- Nigerian actor Yul Edochie shared his understanding of the popular Ogbnaje belief in Igbo Land

 - The Indigenous superstar claimed that it is a gift to humanity that should be used appropriately